Austin Riley Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.34 team ERA ranks 18th across all league pitching staffs.
+- The Diamondbacks have a 4.30 team ERA that ranks 16th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (64 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 66 total home runs at a clip of 1.1 per game (to rank 18th in baseball).

-- Kelly makes the start for the Diamondbacks, his 12th of the season.
-He is 6-3 with a 3.11 ERA and 69 strikeouts in 63 2/3 innings pitched.
+- Nelson makes the start for the Diamondbacks, his 12th of the season.
+He is 2-2 with a 5.37 ERA and 37 strikeouts in 57 2/3 innings pitched.

-- In his most recent appearance on Sunday, the right-hander threw 6 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.
+- In his most recent time out on Monday against the Colorado Rockies, the right-hander threw five innings, allowing five earned runs while surrendering eight hits.

+- In 11 games this season, the 25-year-old has a 5.37 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.